TouchDesigner/TouchEngine-macOS/README.md

 When transferring textures the contents of which can be discarded, use a regular texture transfer with `TEInstanceAddTextureTransfer()` or `TEInstanceGetTextureTransfer()`.

-When transferring an texture *to* TouchEngine, schedule a signal for the semaphore with a known value, then pass the semaphore and value to `TEInstanceAddVulkanTextureTransfer()` or `TEInstanceAddTextureTransfer()`.
+When transferring a texture *to* TouchEngine, schedule a signal for the semaphore with a known value, then pass the semaphore and value to `TEInstanceAddVulkanTextureTransfer()` or `TEInstanceAddTextureTransfer()`.
 TouchEngine will schedule a wait for the provided value before utilising the texture.
 When transferring a texture *from* TouchEngine, `TEInstanceGetTextureTransfer()` or `TEInstanceGetVulkanTextureTransfer()` will return a semaphore and wait-value.
 Schedule a wait for the returned value before utilising the texture.